Mastaaaa/LFT_Exam/README.md

 ------------------------------------------------------------
-#Second part: Implementig a parser in java.
+#Third part: Implementig a parser in java.
 The purpose is to analyze a sequence of generated tokens.
 ------------------------------------------------------------

 Parser.java analyzes a sequence of tokens and return ok if they belong to the grammar of simple aritmetic expressions such as: x + 3